Aider-AI/aider/website/index.md

 - Edit files in your editor while chatting with aider, and it will always use the latest version.
 Pair program with AI.
-- Add images to the chat (GPT-4o, GPT-4 Turbo, Claude 3.5 Sonnet, etc).
+- Add images to the chat (GPT-4o, GPT-4 Turbo, etc).
 - Add URLs to the chat and aider will read their content.
 - [Code with your voice](https://aider.chat/docs/voice.html).